Cosmic-Game-studios/Brandkit-Forge/README.md

 </tr>
 </table>

-> **Note:** Screenshots show the modernized UI with Tailwind CSS, wizard flow, and English interface.
-The interface features a 3-step guided process with live preview sidebar.
+> **Note:** Screenshots are being updated to reflect the latest UI redesign (v1.5) with advanced settings, lightbox preview, and category-based gallery.

 ```bash
 # Start the Web UI